-In addition to an initial evaluation with our Nurse Practitioner, clients will be assessed every four hours by a member of our nursing team.
+In addition to an initial evaluation with our Nurse Practitioner, you will be assessed every four hours by a member of our nursing team.
 This nursing assessment includes checking vital signs, monitoring withdrawal symptoms, and administering medications as needed.

-An initial evaluation of a client’s substance abuse history will be completed.
 This information will be gathered again later during the biopsychosocial assessment, which is completed by a therapist or certified addiction counselor.

-It’s important for the medical and clinical staff to know what medications clients have been on in the past.
+It’s important for the medical and clinical staff to know what medications you have been on in the past.
 If medications are prescribed by the medical team at Colorado Springs Detox Center, regular assessments of medication effectiveness will be completed in order to ensure we are providing the best and most effective care possible.

 Depression is more than just feeling down for a few days — symptoms are long lasting and can affect you in many ways.

 Anxiety disorders are thought patterns of fear, dread, and uneasiness that affect other aspects of your life.

 Trauma is the emotional response to a specfic event like an accident, sexual abuse, or a natural disaster.